 Running your sprinkler system during rain is obviously and unnecessary action, as the lawn is receiving the moisture it needs from mother nature.
 You also run the risk of over watering and drowning out your landscape.
 High winds can cause even properly aimed and calibrated sprinkler systems to spray onto sidewalks and roadways or even simply pick the water up on the wind and deposit it onto completely different properties.

 These same rules generally apply year-to-year.
 Make sure to check before next summer for any updates or stricter regulations.
 Do your part to help ensure we have continued access to these water reserves for years to come, while ensuring your lawn stays beautiful and presentable year round.
-And if you have any questions or concerns about your irrigation system, contact us here at GroundMasters.
-We’re always happy to help.
+If you have any questions or concerns about your irrigation system, or are looking for sprinkler inspections or maintenance, give us a call at (303) 750 8867 or contact us online today.